ParallaxAPIs/parallaxapis-sdk-playwright/README.md

     await page.goto('https://www.website.com/');

-    ...
+    /*

-        You can use your browser solution however you want, parallax will handle the rest for you.
+        You can use your browser solution however you want, ParallaxAPIs will handle the rest for you.

-    ...
+    */

     await browser.close();
 }